JetBrains/teamcity-documentation/topics/levels-and-priority-of-build-parameters.md

 * Custom values entered on the **Project Settings | Parameters** page.
 Parameters defined within a project are inherited by all its subprojects and build configurations.
 If required, you can override them in individual build configurations.

-* Values specified in a [build configuration template](build-configuration-template.md).
+* Values specified in a regular [build configuration template](build-configuration-template.md).

 * Values specified in a build agent's [configuration file](configure-agent-installation.md) (the `<AGENT_HOME>/conf/buildAgent.properties` file).
 For example, the following sample demonstrates how to implement a custom build agents' ranking system that you can use in [](agent-requirements.md):